anuraganand92/OpenFHE-BERT-btp/README.md

-# Secure BERT with OpenFHE
+# Securing Transformer Models using Fully Homomorphic Encryption

 This repository demonstrates how to perform homomorphic encryption on a BERT‑Tiny embedding using the OpenFHE (Boolean) Python wrapper.
 The example encrypts a sentence embedding, applies a secure dot‑product with random weights and bias, and decrypts the result.